jaggy/jag.gy.bak/entries/03-why-i-use-full-names-when-desiging-forms.md

 is_published: true
 ---

-Whenever I sign up on services online, it always stands out whenever there are separate fields for the first and last name.
+Whenever I sign up on services online, it always stands out when there are separate fields for the first and last name.
 With the projects I work on, I always use a single field for the name.
 When clients ask to split the name into multiple fields, it ends up in a pretty long discussion why I think it's unnecessary.

 <!-- more -->